evergreen-ci/evergreen/taskreliability.md

      - The start date (included) of the targeted time interval.
 The format is "YYYY-MM-DD".
 The date is UTC.
 Defaults to today.
    * - ``before_date``
      - string
      - The end date (included) of the targeted time interval.
 The format is "YYYY-MM-DD".
 The date is UTC.
-Defaults to today.
+Defaults to ``after_date``.
    * - ``group_num_days``
      - int
      - Optional.
 Indicates that the statistics should be aggregated by groups of ``group_num_days`` days.
 The first group will start on the nearest first date greater than ``after_date``, the last group will start on ``before_date`` - ``group_num_days``` days.
 Defaults to 1.